Get Movin’ with Mothers’ Day Marketing!

-3. Easy to mail
+- Easy to mail.

-4. Gifts on hand without going shopping.
+- Gifts on hand without going shopping.

 Most of my GC recipients choose to upgrade – more massage for them and more income for me!
-As an added bonus, many of the recipients have become regular clients and now buy Gift Coupons for their friends!
+As an added bonus, many of the recipients have become regular clients and now buy Gift Coupons for their mothers!

 Another idea for Mothers’ Day is to tuck a Gift Coupon into a Gift Basket containing 1 or more gifts.
+Sell pre-filled baskets or have an ala carte gift selection and let clients create a Gift Basket with the items of their choice.
 Offer 2-3 different-size Gift Baskets for different budgets.
 Gift options include any retail products you sell in your practice, such as support pillows, heat pads, music CDs, essential oils, aroma candles, lotions, books, nutritional supplements and much more.
-Sell pre-filled baskets or have an ala carte gift selection and let clients create a Gift Basket with the items of their choice.

-To promote my Mother’s Day Gift Coupon sales, I decorate my year-round Gift Coupon Desk with a Mothers’ Day theme – a bouquet of Spring flowers, mylar balloons, a stack of Gift Coupons, colored envelopes, pens and floral postage stamps.
+To promote my Mothers’ Day Gift Coupon sales, I display Gift Coupon signs in every room of my clinic, including the restroom – in clear view of the toilet!
+I decorate my year-round Gift Coupon Desk with a Mothers’ Day theme – a pretty sign, bouquet, balloon, Gift Coupons, envelopes, pens and floral postage stamps.

 When they purchase a package of Gift Coupons, they can either take them home or sit right down and address the envelopes – which I offer to mail for them.
 People love this and look forward to it every Spring!
-(BTW, I don’t charge for postage; the extra income is worth the extra expense!)
+BTW, I don’t charge for postage; the extra income is worth the extra expense!

 Remember – Mother’s Day is one of the top three occasions all year for selling Gift Coupons!
-Don’t let it slide by without offering your clients this one-stop shopping experience – The Mother’s Day Money-Saver!
+Don’t let it slide by without offering your clients this popular one-stop shopping experience – The Mother’s Day Money-Saver!